Understanding Your Big Bear Air Conditioner’s Basic Cycle

 The compressor works like the heart of your HVAC system’s refrigeration cycle.
 As such, the compressor pumps the unit’s refrigerant throughout the system as it compresses cold vapor into hot vapor and increases vapor pressure.

 The condenser is the coil in the outer portion of your air conditioning system that dissipates the heat that passes over it by expelling the hot air.
+This unit can get overworked if the system isn’t functioning properly, so keep an eye for condensation or any signs of freezing.

 The Metering Device